Nitishperfectionist/WeatherApplication-js/Readme.md

 -Weather Forecasts: Users can view weather forecasts for various locations and also for current location -Toast Notifications: Implemented toast notifications for providing user alerts and notifications.

+# To run the Weather Map Application directly, follow these steps:

+1.Open Terminal: Right-click in the project directory and select "Open Terminal" or "Open in Terminal".

+2.Start Live Server: Once the Terminal is open, type the command to start a live server.
+If you're using VS Code, you can use an extension like "Live Server".
+Right-click on the index.html file and select "Open with Live Server".